agentos-project/agentos/README.rst

 global variables defined in ``agentos/utils.py`` to decide which github repo to use when testing.

-When that is necessary, the process is as follows:
+If you make changes to code that is fetched from github for use by tests, then please follow this process for your PR:
 1. While doing development, change the ``TESTING_GITHUB_REPO`` and/or
    ``TESTING_BRANCH_NAME`` global variables in ``agentos/utils.py``
    to point to a version of your PR branch that you've pushed to